 Those symptoms may signal incarceration of the uterus.
 The condition can be diagnosed during a pelvic exam or an ultrasound.

 Your third trimester should not be affected at all.
-Some women with a tilted uterus are more likely to experience labor pain in the back.
+Some women with a retroverted uterus are more likely to experience labor pain in the back.

 You may not require any treatment if you’re asymptomatic.
 If you do have symptoms or are concerned about the condition, discuss treatment options with your doctor.
-There is often no need for treatment.
+In many cases, there’s no need for treatment.

-- Knee chest.
+- Knee-to-chest stretches.
 Lie on your back with both knees bent and your feet on the floor.
 Slowly raise one knee at a time up to your chest, gently pulling it with both hands.
 Hold this position for 20 seconds, release, and repeat with the other leg.

 - Pelvic contractions.
 These exercises work to strengthen the pelvic floor muscles.
 Lie on your back with your arms at your sides in a relaxed position.
 Inhale as you lift your buttocks off the ground.
 Hold and release as you exhale.
 Repeat 10-15 times.